 - The Phillimore & Co. transcript of marriages in this parish from 1695 - 1812 are available on CD-ROM from UK Genealogy Archives

+You can see the administrative areas in which Limington has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST540220 (Lat/Lon: 50.999173, -2.656031), Limington which are provided by:
+You can see maps centred on OS grid reference ST541224 (Lat/Lon: 50.999173, -2.656031), Limington which are provided by:

 - OldMaps (Old Ordnance Survey maps.)